scriptype/Makefile-for-the-Front-End/readme.md

   - JS files are preprocessed for compiling `JSX` and enabling `ES2015` syntax.

   - `Watchify` is used in combination with `livereload` for JS source.

+  - Handlebars is used in `index.html` to dynamically manipulate the path of JS and CSS files according to environment.
+It also calls livereload script in dev mode.

   - No CSS pre-processor was used.
 CSS files are completely static in dev mode and source files are directly used.
 You get an experience similar to  prototyping in